What a serial device server does

 ComLinker approach

-ComLinker maps TCP client rules to local virtual COM ports, shows binding status, and lets you export diagnostics when troubleshooting a device server deployment.
+ComLinker maps TCP client rules to local virtual COM ports, shows binding status, retries after ordinary TCP failures, and lets you export diagnostics when troubleshooting a device server deployment.